-- Weekly newsletter from the Grade 1 4 classroom teacher outlining the skills and topics of the week. - Student daily planners (signed by the teacher and the parent in grades 1 4) - Math Eureka workbook, Khan Academy, or other online practice assigned at home a few days each week - Daily RazKids books assigned at individual student levels - Corrected student work sent home weekly so that parents are able to see student work and teacher's corrections.
-We learn from our mistakes; we desire students to do the same. - 3x a year Reading Running Record assessment or MAP Reading Fluency report reflecting a student's comprehension, accuracy, fluency, and vocabulary development. - 4x a year progress report cards distributed that identify student progress aligned to the standards - 2x a year- MAP test results sent home (short, adaptive test in reading and math that tracks individual progress allowing us to measure student growth). - Parent/teacher conferences are scheduled at the end of the first quarter and as needed.
+- Weekly newsletter from the Grade 1 5 classroom teacher outlining the skills/topics of the week, special events, and homework. - Student daily planners (signed by the teacher and the parent in grades 1 5) - Math Eureka workbook, Khan Academy, or other online practice assigned at home a few days each week.
+As students approach Upper School, math homework increases to nightly assignments. - Daily RazKids books assigned at individual student levels in Elementary and non-fiction and fiction reading in Upper School. - Corrected student work sent home weekly so that parents are able to see student work and teacher's corrections in Elementary.
+Upper School students receive a weekly update from GoogleClassroom.
+We learn from our mistakes; we desire students to do the same. - 3x a year Reading Running Record assessment report reflecting a student's comprehension, accuracy, fluency, and vocabulary development. - 4x a year progress report cards distributed that identify student progress aligned to the standards - 2x a year- MAP test results sent home (short, adaptive test in reading and math that tracks individual progress allowing us to measure student growth). - Parent/teacher conferences are scheduled at the end of the first quarter and as needed.
 Parents may also request a meeting with their teachers at any time.